-We have engaged with Ofgem on these points leading up to this consultation but consider that the current drafting still does not give the appropriate level of certainty or an appropriate appeal route to provide investors with sufficient confidence on the returns they can expect from interconnector projects.
+NGIHL considers that the current drafting does still not give the appropriate level of certainty or an appropriate appeal route to provide investors with sufficient confidence on the returns they can expect from interconnector projects.
 In particular, we note that:

-- Special Conditions 8, 9 & 11: The financial model, its associated handbook and the key regulatory parameters are not linked to the licence, meaning that Ofgem has considerable discretion in deriving C&F values, without the need for public consultation or the licensee having the right of appeal on the merits to the CMA. - Definition of Force Majeure (FM): The drafting does not enact the stated policy4 that the floor would provide protection to investors against the risk that potential changes in the national or European legislation ... could affect the business case of the project.
+- Special Conditions 8, 9 & 11: The financial model, its associated handbook and the key regulatory parameters are not linked to the licence, meaning that Ofgem has considerable discretion in deriving C&F values, without the licensee having the right of appeal on the merits to the CMA - Definition of Force Majeure (FM): The drafting does not enact the stated policy3 that the floor would provide protection to investors against the risk that potential changes in the national or European legislation ... could affect the business case of the project

-We attach our licence specific comments in the response template within appendix 1 where we seek amendment of the licence.
+We attach our licence specific comments in the response template within appendix 1 where we believe that there should be changes made to the licence.
 We also attach within appendix 2 our broader observations on issues that are important to a successful regulatory regime implementation.